javascript-tutorial/en.javascript.info/5-network/06-fetch-api/article.md

 };
 ```

 Normally, when a document is unloaded, all associated network requests are aborted.
 But `keepalive` option tells the browser to perform the request in background, even after it leaves the page.
-So it's essential for our request to succeed.
+So this option is essential for our request to succeed.

+It has few limitations:

-- We can't send megabytes: the body limit for keepalive requests is 64kb.
+- We can't send megabytes: the body limit for `keepalive` requests is 64kb.
-    - If we gather more data, we can send it out regularly, then there won't be a lot for the "onunload" request.
+    - If gather more data, we can send it out regularly in packets, so that there won't be a lot left for the last `onunload` request.
     - The limit is for all currently ongoing requests.
-So we cheat it by creating 100 requests, each 64kb.
+So we can't cheat it by creating 100 requests, each 64kb.
-- We don't get the server response if the request is made `onunload`, because the document is already unloaded at that time.
+- We can't handle the server response if the request is made in `onunload`, because the document is already unloaded at that time.
     - Usually, the server sends empty response to such requests, so it's not a problem.